azurecrystalz/azurecrystalz.github.io/source/_posts/rom-date.md

   {% bubble Tatsumi %}
     Agreed...ah, I'm a bit troubled.
 Our current job is to "act as characters in a dating simulator".
   {% endbubble %}

+<h4>Translation Notes</h4>

+  (1): For people unfamiliar with Crazy:B’s need to get work: getting jobs is important to them as it helps them survive as a unit.
+Because of the incidents during MDM (mainstory), they had a negative image.
+Finding jobs is hard for them but it’s the only way for them to get a better reputation in order for them to continue being idols (which of course is extremely valuable to each of them in their own way).

+  (2): Yes “God’s Love” (Agape) is written exactly like this in the dialogue box even in HiMERU’s dialogue.
+According to Google, Agape is the term that defines God’s immeasurable, incomparable love for humankind.
+The more you know (I am not religious in the slightest).

 <h3 id="2">Chapter 2</h3>